 Losing money on your investments is already tough enough.
 Having to then spend many more years making up for your losses might get depressing real quick.
 Please don't get to the point of no return, where you completely give up.

 If you find yourself hurting more than you thought you would during a downturn, it's imperative you reassess your asset allocation.
 What's done is done.
 Just make sure you learn from your mistakes so they don't set you back as much again.

 When certain types of investments are no longer performing, you may gain a mental boost by mentally writing them off.
 In other words, once you assign zero value to the portion of your net worth that is struggling, you will have faced your worse fears.
 From there, it's easier to move on.

 Focus your attention on the assets that are currently working.
 Do your best to optimize these investments while also protecting them from downside risk.
 Over time, risk assets like stocks tend to recover.

 About 32% of my net worth is in stocks, which are now doing poorly.
 It feels bad to lose money, but I also feel fine about my stock exposure.
 Corrections are to be expected.
 The realistic worst case scenario is that my stock holdings lose about 35% of its value, hitting my net worth by about 10%.

 By mentally writing down 10% of my net worth, I actually feel more at peace.
-If you track your net worth using a free software like Personal Capital, try deleting a good portion of your net worth.
+If you track your net worth using a free software like Empower, try deleting a good portion of your net worth.